thiagodp/better-randstr/readme.md

 // => ;Þë?Ç¡m{îU4I0_%L*qV

-// Using a customized function as random function, instead of Math.random() var myRandomFunc = /* function that returns a number between 0 and 1 */ randstr( { random: myRandomFunc } );
+// Using a customized function as random function, instead of Math.random() const myRandomFunc = /* a function that returns a number between 0 and 1 */ ;
+randstr( { random: myRandomFunc } );
 // => cy¦¼Óé6Lcy